-Bell peppers belong to the nightshade (Solanaceae) family of plants, along with chili pepper, cayenne pepper, eggplant, tomatoes and potatoes (except sweet potatoes and yams).
-Their scientific name is Capsicum annuum.
-This scientific name, however, is used to refer not only to bell peppers, but also to wax peppers, cayenne peppers, chili peppers, and jalapeno peppers.
+Bell peppers belong to the nightshade (Solanaceae) family of plants, along with chili pepper, cayenne pepper, eggplant, tomatoes and common potatoes (but not sweet potatoes or yams).
+Their genus/species name is Capsicum annuum.
+This genus/species name can be a bit confusing, however, since it , is used to refer not only to sweet bell peppers, but also to many different kinds of hot peppers, including cayenne peppers, chili peppers, jalapeno peppers, and others.
+One of the reasons that we use the name "bell peppers" on our website is to distinguish these mild and sometimes sweet tasting vegetables from their hot pepper counterparts.
+In fact, in many articles about bell peppers, you will find them being referred to both as "bell peppers" and "sweet peppers."

 Choose peppers that have deep vivid colors, taut skin, and that are free of soft spots, blemishes and darkened areas.
 Their stems should be green and fresh looking.
 Peppers should be heavy for their size (reflecting their thick, well-formed and well-hydrated walls) and firm enough so that they will only yield slightly to a small amount of pressure.
 Avoid those that have signs of decay including injuries to the skin or water-soaked areas.
 The shape of the pepper does not generally affect the quality, although it may result in excessive waste or not be suitable to certain recipe preparations.
 Peppers are available throughout the year but are usually in greater abundance during the summer and early fall months.

-Unwashed sweet peppers stored in the vegetable compartment of the refrigerator will keep for approximately 7-10 days.
+Unwashed bell peppers stored in the vegetable compartment of the refrigerator will keep for approximately 7-10 days.

 Because bell peppers need to still well hydrated and are very sensitive to moisture loss, we further recommend that you include a damp cloth or paper towel in the vegetable compartment to help the peppers retain their moisture.
 Do not cut out the bell pepper stem prior to storage in the refrigerator.
 Bell peppers are especially sensitive to moisture loss through this stem (calyx) portion and are more susceptible to chilling injury if the stem is removed.
 Sweet peppers can be frozen without first being blanched.
 It is better to freeze them whole since there will be less exposure to air which can degrade both their nutrient content and flavor.